From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 CBC’s The Doc Project

-When Craig Desson buys a place in Montreal, he thinks he’s made it.
-But the land is unceded Mohawk territory.
-Craig and Acey Rowe trace the messy, often absurd history of who’s claimed it—from Jacques Cartier to gambling monks—telling the story of five centuries of colonization through one condo.
+Craig Desson and Acey Rowe trace the complex, often absurd history of who’s claimed the unceded Kanienʼkehá:ka territory of Montreal—from Jacques Cartier to gambling monks—telling the story of five centuries of colonization through one condo.

 2021